alisaifee/coredis/docs/source/handbook/pipelines.rst

 Enter the :rediscommand:`WATCH` command. :rediscommand:`WATCH` provides the ability to monitor one or more keys prior to starting a transaction.
-If any of those keys change prior the execution of that transaction, the entire transaction will be canceled and a WatchError will be raised.
+If any of those keys change prior the execution of that transaction, the entire transaction will be canceled and a :exc:`~coredis.exceptions.WatchError` will be raised.
 To implement our own client-side :rediscommand:`INCR` command, we could do something like this:

 .. code-block:: python